QuietEcho482/-QB-ESX-QBOX-STANDALONE-Easycommand-by-QuietEcho482/README.md

 -- Installation Instructions --
 1. download the Script and unzip it
 2. drag and drop the Sript into your resources folder
+3. rename the Folder to "easycommand"
-3. add "ensure easycommand" to your server.cfg
+4. add "ensure easycommand" to your server.cfg
-4. configure client.lua to your needs
+5. configure client.lua to your needs
-5. restart your server
+6. restart your server